shay-te/core-lib/website/docs/Why/article_layers.md

 sidebar_label: Data Layers
 ---

-Data is moving and transforming in a single direction. from the physical disk until it meets the user's screen. braking down the data flow into layers with an agreement up front on a set of rules and responsibilities may help us manage our code more easily.
+Data is moving and transforming in a single direction.
+From the physical disk until it meets the user's screen.
+Breaking down the data flow into layers with an agreement up front on a set of rules and responsibilities may help us manage our code more easily.

-####  “Complexity is the enemy of execution”.
-Tony Robbins
+**“Complexity is the enemy of execution”.
+Tony Robbins**

-To make our application more resilient is to make it more simple to pay.
-by simply handling fewer responsibilities.
+To make our application more resilient is to make it more simple to pay by simply handling fewer responsibilities.
 Simply means less complexity in our code.

 The best way to solve this is by delegating responsibilities into different categories.

-### Layer Rules:
+### Layer Rules

 To make sure that the responsibilities of each layer are done only by the designated layer.
 We will decide upfront of some rules:

-[!POINT] When writing any type of `data-layer` try to put on the hat of one that will pay your data-layer APIs.
+> When writing any type of `data-layer` try to put on the hat of one that will pay your data-layer APIs.

 1. Data layer will get data internally only from layers beside or below it.
-2. Each layer will be agnostic and will handle error/create custom exceptions/logging/etc.. internally
-   To make our layers independent and portable
+2. Each layer will be agnostic and will handle error/create custom exceptions/logging/etc.. internally to make our layers independent and portable.
 3. Keep code/classes/variable/constants where they need to be (WEB container code only in the web layer, DB queries in the DataAccess etc....)

-shay rules to keep code clean.
+Shay rules to keep code clean.
-1. when you have to add logic to extrnal service. wrap it with your own service.
+1. When you have to add logic to external service, wrap it with your own service.
-2. when there is logic that not related to the critteria of the query. put it in the service
+2. When there is logic that not related to the criteria of the query put it in the service.

-## Data Layer:
+## Data Layer
 <table><tr>
         <td><b>Input</b></td>
         <td>Data Sources/Configuration</td>